machine learning +

 research_llm = ChatOpenAI(model="gpt-4o-mini").bind_tools(research_tools)

-The agent node wraps the LLM call in try/except.
-The ToolNode uses handle_tool_errors=True.
-And we attach RetryPolicy to the tools node for transient failures.
+The agent node guards the LLM call with try/except.
+We turn on handle_tool_errors=True for ToolNode.
+And we attach RetryPolicy to the tools node so short-lived glitches resolve on their own.

 def agent_node(state: MessagesState):